By: Richard Hanus, Esq.

 Last Friday the Trump Administration released a memorandum reversing decades of established policy and legal interpretation when it comes to intending immigrants and a popular option to process applications for permanent residence (Green Card) in the U.S. This process, known as “Adjustment of Status”, has been a long time, practical avenue toward legal residence and an alternative to having the applicant return to their home country for processing at a U.S. consular post.
 Eligibility for Adjustment of Status has always depended on an applicant fulfilling a long list of requirements, including having entered the U.S. legally and without significant negative discretionary factors in their background such as a serious criminal history or documented acts of immigration fraud.

 Each year hundreds of thousands foreign nationals in the U.S. seek to adjust their status and obtain a Green Card by filing I-485 Applications to Adjust Status to Permanent Status with U.S. Department of Homeland Security/Citizenship and Immigration Services (US DHS/CIS), with all review and processing taking place in the U.S. and while the foreign national applicant is present here.
 In the vast majority of cases, the bases of these applications are relationships with U.S. family members, especially by way of marriage, or offers of employment.
 All aspects of these filings are subject to thorough scrutiny, including for any applicant history of crime, fraud or other disqualifying activities.
-The grant of an I-485 application has always been at the discretion of US DHS/CIS, but with denials taking place only when substantial negative factors are at play, such as, again, a messy background involving crime or immigration fraud.
+The grant of an I-485 application has always been at the discretion of US DHS/CIS, but with denials only taking place only when substantial negative factors are at play, such as, again, a messy criminal or immigration background.